Plus 18% GST as currently applicable.

 Please note: – These rates are applicable only to those domiciled outside India whether non-resident Indians or foreign nationals.

-Inclusive of all meals – breakfast, lunch, and dinner, two tea/coffee breaks, and present applicable taxes.
-Rates are per room, per night
+Inclusive of all meals – breakfast, lunch, and dinner, tea/coffee.

-Includes all meals breakfast, lunch, and dinner, morning and evening tea/coffees with snacks, Two jungle safaris per day by 4 x 4 open exclusive jeep service of our resident naturalist, all entrances fees Jeep entry fees, forest guide fees, etc. and all applicable taxes.
 Rates are per room, per night.

+Includes all meals breakfast, lunch, dinner, morning and evening tea/coffees with snacks, Two jungle safaris per day by 4 x 4 open exclusive jeep service of our resident naturalist, all entrance fees Jeep entry fees, forest guide fees, etc. Rates are per room, per night.

-*Wednesday afternoons parks are closed, Holi and Diwali parks are closed for full day.
+*Wednesday afternoons parks are closed, and Holi and Diwali parks are closed for a full day.

 It’s 50 years since Kailash Sankhala took the helm at India’s Project Tiger - and his family wildlife lodge is still doing a roaring trade, finds Tamara Hinson.
 MTEN minutes into a stroll along Bandhavgarh National Park’s boundary when I start questioning my keenness to see the wildlife.
 My companion is naturalist Simranjit, whose stories amuse and terrify in equal parts.
 He chuckles when he realises I mistook the flimsy fence for some kind of barrier.